 Set up accounts

-- To setup an account, make sure you are logged in and connected to Ledger Live and click on the plus sign next to “Accounts.”
+To setup an account, make sure you are logged in and connected to Ledger Live.

 Receive cryptoassets onto you Ledger Nano S

-- When you click “Verify” in Ledger Live, the public address will be displayed on your Ledger Nano S screen.
-Make sure the address on the Ledger Nano S matches the address on Ledger Live (Only checking the last few characters is sufficient).
+When you click “Verify” in Ledger Live, the public address will be displayed on your Ledger Nano S screen.
+Make sure the address on the Ledger Nano S matches the address on Ledger Live.
 Press the right button on the Ledger Nano S to go through the whole address and then press both buttons when the device's screen says "approve."

 Send cryptoassets from your Ledger Nano S